seliger@seliger.com

 Does Seliger + Associates have a special relationship with funders?

 Seliger + Associates does not have any special relationships with funders and never attempts to influence funding decisions through lobbying efforts.
 Funders typically do not know about our involvement and we are transparent in the proposal development process.
-Our goal is to prepare high quality, technically correct proposals, enabling our clients to be considered for funding. (top)
+Our goal is to prepare high quality, technically correct proposals that enable our clients to be considered for funding. (top)

 Does Seliger + Associates provide a discount for nonprofit organizations or do you donate your services for a good cause?